PANDA: Prompt Transfer Meets Knowledge Distillation for Efficient Model Adaptation: Method

-\paragraph{Prompt Transfer.}
+\subsection{Prompt transfer}

 Prompt-tuning is a parameter-efficient approach and shows competitive performance against model-tuning in large-scale PLMs, but raises two challenges.
 The first is the performance drop with the decrease of PLM scales, as shown in Figure~\ref{fig:challenge} (Left), prompt-tuning performs much worse than model-tuning when the PLM is smaller.
 Another challenge is that prompt-tuning is sensitive to the initialization of prompt parameters~\cite{lester2021power}.
-Figure~\ref{fig:challenge} (Right) shows the results of the prompt initialized with different manners on various tasks.
+Figure~\ref{fig:challenge} (Right) shows the results of the prompt initialized with different manners, {\zqh \textit{i.e.}, different parameter initialization methods (such as normal, sparse and constant initialization functions implemented in Pytorch),} on various tasks.

 Regrading these challenges, Vu~\textit{et~al.}~\cite{vu2021spot} propose a new transfer learning approach in the context of prompt-tuning, \textit{i.e.}, prompt transfer (PoT).
 As illustrated in Figure~\ref{fig:panda} (Left), vanilla PoT first trains a soft prompt $u_s$ on one source task and then uses the trained prompt to initialize the prompt for a target task.
 Lastly, the prompt initialized with $u_s$ is further fine-tuned on the target task to obtain the task-specific target prompt $u_t$.